Exodus Cry

-Exodus Cry is an American Christian non-profit advocacy organization for helping sex trafficking victims as well as seeking the abolition of the legal commercial sex industry, including pornography, strip clubs, and sex work, as well as illegal sex trafficking.
+Exodus Cry is an American Christian non-profit advocacy organization seeking the abolition of the legal commercial sex industry, including pornography, strip clubs, and sex work, as well as illegal sex trafficking.
 It has been described by the New York Daily News, TheWrap, and others as anti-LGBT, with ties to the anti-abortion movement.

 History

 The organization originally developed out of a weekly prayer group founded in 2007 by Benjamin Nolot, a filmmaker and member of the Charismatic Christian International House of Prayer.
 Nolot is currently the CEO of the organization.
 Exodus Cry says it is no longer directly affiliated with the church, but that it is faith-based and does offer prayer instruction on its website.
 As of 2018, Exodus Cry was listed as a "related tax-exempt organization" on tax filings submitted by the International House of Prayer and has partnered with the church for campaigns since then.